2020 Crimson Tide Cruise

-Subject To Change At Any Time Without Notice – Last Revised (November 9, 2018)
+Subject To Change At Any Time – Last Revised (April 7, 2019)

 For the most current Carnival Cruise Lines Ticket Contract, please click here.

-Please read the following Terms and Conditions (“Terms”) for the Crimson Tide Cruise 2019 (“Cruise”), as well as the the terms and conditions described in the CCL Ticket Contract (“Ticket Contract”), BEFORE you book your cabin on the cruise, and retain them for future reference.
-They contain important contractual terms, conditions, and limitations on your rights, and constitute a legal binding contract between you and Crimson Tide Cruise, LLC and ASK4 Entertainment, LLC (collectively referred to herein as “Crimson Tide Cruise” or “CTC″), and Carnival Cruise Lines (referred to herein as “CCL”), or their respective officers, directors, employees, agents and contractors (collectively referred to herein as the “Released Parties”), with respect to the Cruise.
+The following Terms and Conditions (“Terms”) for the 2020 Crimson Tide Cruise (“Cruise”), as well as the the terms and conditions described in the CCL Ticket Contract (“Ticket Contract”) contain important contractual terms, conditions, and limitations on your rights, and constitute a legal binding contract between you and Crimson Tide Cruise, LLC and ASK4 Entertainment, LLC (collectively referred to herein as “Crimson Tide Cruise” or “CTC″), as well as Carnival Cruise Lines (referred to herein as “CCL”), or their respective officers, directors, employees, agents and contractors (collectively referred to herein as the “Released Parties”), with respect to the Cruise.
+All guests must read, agree to and accept these Terms BEFORE booking their stateroom for the Cruise, and retain them for future reference.

 Acceptance & Agreement to Carnival Cruise Line Ticket Contract